skienzmatishun/rippreport/content/p/know-before-you-vote/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: The Fairhope City Council actively suppresses constituent voices to protect their current power structure and shield their wealthy political allies.
+Leaked documents and campaign filings expose direct links between council members and a shadowy machine working to delay key referendums.
+Dig into our investigative findings to strip away their false facade and expose what Fauxhope is really hiding.
 ---
 Are you aware that the Fairhope City Council has ignored repeated concerns from their constituents?
 Please watch this video before you vote!
 Make your voice heard at the ballot box on August 26, 2025.